-Once an interrupt subroutine is serviced, all the other interrupts will be blocked (by clearing the EMI bit).
-This scheme may prevent any further interrupt nesting.
-Other interrupt requests may occur during this interval but only the interrupt request flag is recorded.
-If a certain interrupt requires servicing within the service routine, the EMI bit and the corresponding bit of the INTC0 or INTC1 may be set to allow interrupt nesting.
-If the stack is full, the interrupt request will not be acknowledged, even if the related interrupt is enabled, until the stack pointer is decremented.
+the interrupt request flag is recorded.
+If a certain interrupt requires servicing within the service routine, the EMI bit and the corresponding bit of the INTC may be set to allow interrupt nesting.
+If the stack is full, the interrupt request will not be acknowledged, even if the related interrupt is enabled, until the SP is decremented.
 If immediate service is desired, the stack must be prevented from becoming full.

 All these kinds of interrupts have a wake-up capability.
-As an interrupt is serviced, a control transfer occurs by pushing the program counter onto the stack, followed by a branch to a subroutine at specified location in the program memory.
+As an interrupt is serviced, a control transfer occurs by pushing the program counter onto the stack, followed by a branch to a subroutine at a specified location in the program memory.
 Only the program counter is pushed onto the stack.
 If the contents of the register or status register (STATUS) are altered by the interrupt service program which corrupts the desired control sequence, the contents should be saved in advance.